tldr-pages/tldr/pages/common/lzip.md

 # lzip

-> Lzip is a lossless data compressor with a user interface similar to `gzip` or `bzip2`.
+> A lossless data compressor with a user interface similar to `gzip` or `bzip2`.
-> Lzip uses a simplified form of the "Lempel-Ziv-Markovchain-Algorithm"z (LZMA) stream format and provides a 3 factor integrity checking to maximize interoperability and optimize safety.
+> Lzip uses a simplified form of the "Lempel-Ziv-Markovchain-Algorithm" (LZMA) stream format and provides 3-factor integrity checking to maximize interoperability and optimize safety.
 > More information: <https://www.nongnu.org/lzip>.

 - Archive a file, replacing it with with a compressed version: